Up to Us (Net Impact)

 Healthcare: The U.S. spends nearly three times as much on healthcare, yet has the lowest life expectancy and highest suicide rates as other advanced nations.

-First Place Winner of the 2022 Up to Us Campus Competition
+First Place in the Up to Us Campus Competition

 Fall 2021 Team Leader: Anne Green